dantegates/dantegates.github.io/_posts/2018-07-17-keras-feature-columns.md

 `tensorflow's` [feature columns](https://www.tensorflow.org/guide/feature_columns) are a great idea.
 However the implementation leaves much to be desired.

-In this post we'll discuss what makes feature columns a great idea and suggest using an alternative `keras` implemention that exposes a much more user-friendly interface.
+In this post we'll discuss what makes feature columns a great idea and suggest using an alternative `keras` implementation that exposes a much more user-friendly interface.
 We'll also show how examples of how to use the keras implementation.

 # Why feature columns?